-- Click the first button on the Wizard toolbar.
+- Click the first button on the wizard toolbar.
 The Open dialog appears. - Open the next file, "prol.fcs".
-Click OK in the Analysis Setup dialog.
 As soon as the file is loaded, the wizard analyzes it and the new results are displayed.
 We now see some interesting distributions and the percentages for each generation.
 Also reported are some indices to help quantify the extent of proliferation in the sample.